 With the new year just around the corner, many people’s thoughts turn to losing weight or eating healthier.
 One way to make 2018 healthier is to choose better snacks.
 I wanted to share some healthy snacks, (or healthier snacks) so that you will be ready to start 2018 off on the right foot.
+Many of these snacks are portable so they can be sent to school with the kiddos (or taken to work with you).

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 For more information, check out my disclosures page here.)